Encinitas opens nominations for senior citizens awards

-The City of Encinitas Senior Citizen Commission in partnership with the Encinitas Rotary Club is pleased to announce that they will be honoring individuals for the 2018 “Senior Citizen of the Year Award” and “Service to Seniors Award”.
+The City of Encinitas Senior Citizen Commission in partnership with the Encinitas Rotary Club recently announced that they will be honoring individuals for the 2018 “Senior Citizen of the Year Award” and “Service to Seniors Award.”
 Both awards will be based on nominations made from the public.

+The “Senior Citizen of the Year Award” recipient will recognize a deserving senior citizen who embraces lifelong learning, outstanding volunteerism, leadership, and/or helping, teaching, mentoring or advocating for others in the City of Encinitas.

 Award recipients will be honored at a City Council meeting with a perpetual plaque housed at the Encinitas Senior Center.
 Additionally, they will be recognized as the guests of honor at an Encinitas Rotary Club luncheon, and invited to participate in the Encinitas Holiday Parade as a special guest of the Senior Citizen Commission.

-For more information regarding these awards, please contact Christie Goodsell, City of Encinitas Recreation Center Manager at 760-943-2251 or cgoodsell@encinitasca.gov.
+For more information regarding these awards, contact Christie Goodsell, City of Encinitas Recreation Center manager, at 760-943-2251 or cgoodsell@encinitasca.gov.

 — Submitted news release